-For years most people have been familiar with the term anorexia and the idea that pressure to conform to cultural standards of thinness and beauty drives people to starve their own bodies.
+Most people are familiar with the term anorexia nervosa and the idea that pressure to conform to cultural standards of thinness and beauty drives people to starve their own bodies.
 But there is another side to this coin.
-In 1997, the term Muscle Dysmorphic Disorder (MDD), also referred to as ‘bigorexia,’ was coined to represent a growing “reverse anorexic” condition.
+In 1997, the term Muscle Dysmorphic Disorder (MDD), also referred to as “bigorexia,” was coined to represent a growing “reverse anorexic” condition.

 Feeling Too Small